top of page

 Step 4.
 Puppy Pick Up

 Your puppy is available to be picked up at 8 weeks of age.
 We would love for you to come to our home to pick up your puppy and meet mom and dad.
 We ask you to please text us when you are 30 minutes away, that way we know you can ensure we have your puppy bathed and ready to go home.
 We do not ship our puppies, but we will meet you at Hobby Airport if prearranged.
-Your balance for the puppy is due at the time of pickup.
+Your balance of $1500 for the puppy is due at the time of pickup (additional $500 for Full AKC Registration).

 Puppy Health